-I have been working as a Performance Analyst with British Tennis since May 2015, something that I look back and reflect on my time so far at the LTA, and I do so with pride in my progression and what I have achieved as part of a great analysis (and wider sport science) team.
+I have been in my role as a Performance Analyst with British Tennis since May 2015.
+It’s great to look back and reflect on my time so far at the LTA, and I do so with pride in my progression and what I have achieved as part of a great analysis (and wider sport science) team.
 It is also exciting to know that we, as analysts, can push the envelope much further – which keeps you on your toes.
 I always wanted to work in sport, never quite knowing what I would do, where, when or how.
-A naturally inquisitive flare was developed throughout my athletics career from around sixteen, right up until I graduated at twenty three.
+An inquisitive flare developed throughout my athletics career from around sixteen, right up until I graduated at twenty three.
 Running the 400mH and having a coach always on the stopwatch, plus a really supportive family who always attended and filmed my races, was surely the key ingredients for success with someone wanting to persue my profession.
 A personal desire to enhance my own performances, coupled with an interest in using the data and video I had to hand, to better understand what I’m doing, to be able to implement, improve, and repeat.

 For years I did this, analysing my stride patterns, looking at split times, watching my technique in slow motion, comparing myself to age-group and senior runners.
 Not once did I consider that this detailing of performance was the foundation of a career in sport science.
 As I continued my personal pursuits on the track and questioning training intricacies with my University coach, I began using a Vicon motion capture system for my research project at the University of Birmingham.
 My fascination with this type of technology and research encouraged me to discover further education in this area – and motion analysis quickly turned to performance analysis.
 Having signed up for a MSc in Performance Analysis, I thought I would learn about notation as a minor interst, and then become a Biomechanist, but much to my naivety of what notational analysis even was, I absolutely fell for it.